Mapsui/Mapsui/docfx/index.md

 ## Sponsors

-We are delightly with our first gold sponsor Sebastian Kruze, who is also contributing expert feedback and solid testing.
+We are delightly with our first gold sponsor Sebastian Kruze, who has also contributed to Mapsui with informed test reports and expert advice.

 [Sebastian Kruze](https://github.com/Sebastian1989101)